Aadhaar: Bhudhaar

-The Bhudhaar issuing process contain 2 stages.
-Firstly Temporary Bhudhaar is assigned based on valid textual data of an agriculture land holding/rural property/urban property.
-It will be started with 99 and following numbers are generated on random basis only and there is no meaning for these 9 digits.
-But it is a unique id for that land holding / rural property/urban property.
-A special series number is allocated to government lands either agriculture lands or rural/urban properties.for example 99.312.725.202).
-"99" indicate that it is a temporary Bhudhaar.
+The Bhudhaar issuing process contains 2 stages.
+Firstly, a temporary Bhudhaar is assigned based on valid textual data of an agriculture land holding, rural or urban property.
+It begins with 99, and the following numbers are generated on a random basis only.
+There is no meaning to the 9 digits, but they form a unique ID for that property.
+A special series number is allocated to government lands, for example, 99.312.725.202., where "99" indicates that it is a temporary Bhudhaar.

-Permanent Bhudhaar is assigned once the spatial data is also captured and linked to textual data, the spatial data contains measurement of the land and its resultant sketch(FMB), location of the land on ground along with geo-coordinates.
-To capture the measurement of land holding or a sub-division, Andhra Pradesh Government using Continuously Operating Reference Station" (CORS) a state-of the art technology in surveying of land holdings/properties.Once the Geo-coordinates captured was completed using CORS, Permanent Bhudhaar will be assigned and first two numbers i.e, 99 in the temporary Bhudhaar will be replaced with 28 (State Census Code).
+Second, a permanent Bhudhaar is assigned once the spatial data is captured and linked to the textual data.
+The spatial data contains the measurement of the land and its resultant sketch (FMB), the location of the land on the ground along with geo-coordinates.
+To capture the measurement of land holding or a sub-division, the Andhra Pradesh Government uses the Continuously Operating Reference Station (CORS) a state-of-the-art technology in surveying properties.
+Once the geo-coordinates captured are completed using CORS, the permanent Bhudhaar is assigned, and the first two numbers i.e., 99 in the temporary Bhudhaar are replaced with 28 (State Census Code).

-Impediments and other concerns
+Criticism and concerns

 Feasibility concerns

 In October 2010 R. Ramakumar, an economist at the Tata Institute of Social Sciences, wrote in an editorial for The Hindu that the project was being implemented without any cost-benefit or feasibility studies to ensure whether the project would meet its stipulated goals.
 He also pointed out that the government was obscuring the security aspects of Aadhaar and focusing on the social benefit schemes.
 He quoted a former chief of the Intelligence Bureau Ajit Doval, who had said that originally Aadhaar aimed to weed out illegal aliens.

 In March 2011 Rajanish Dass of IIM Ahmedabad's Computer and Information Systems Group published a paper titled "Unique Identity Project in India: A divine dream or a miscalculated heroism".
 Dass claimed that even if enrolment was voluntary, it was being made mandatory by indirect means.
 He pointed out that essential schemes like the National Food Security Act, 2013, was being linked to the UIDAI.
 He also stated that the feasibility of a project of this size had not been studied and raised concerns about the quality of the biometric data being collected.
 He cited statements of another researcher, Usha Ramanathan, that the UIDAI would ultimately have to become profit-making to sustain itself.

-The debate on the feasibility of sustaining a project of the size of population of India is settled as over 122 crore (1.22 billion) Indians are enrolled in Aadhaar as of July 2018, representing about 90% of the total estimated population.
+The debate on the feasibility of sustaining a project of the size of the population of India is settled as over 1.22 billion Indians are enrolled in Aadhaar as of July 2018, representing about 90% of the total estimated population.
 The scheme complements other initiatives taken by the government, for example Digital India, to benefit people by giving easier access to public services.